 Military History Sites of Racial Significance

-Originally, I had intended to seperate these each into their own section but the deeper I looked, the more I realized how much military and race has mixed over the years.
+Originally, I had intended to separate these each into their own section but the deeper I looked, the more I realized how much military and race has mixed over the years.
 In many ways, serving in the military is an opportunity for people to show ones patriotism and allegiance since in this country those serving are typically volunteers.
 That doesn't mean there are no abuses here, but the following are some military history sites that will spark new ways of thinking about race in America.

 Fort Curtis and Battle of Helena: Across the Confederacy, more than 180,000 African American men joined the Union army's war effort and that includes an estimately 40,000 who lost their lives in the fight.
 One of the more striking sites where you can learn about this often ignored aspect of the war is Helena, Arkansas where black soldiers participated in all aspects of the city's defense ,including manning batteries and fortifications from 1864 till the end of the war.
 Additionally, during this time thousands of recently freed slaves supported other aspects including construction.
 Today, there is a reproduction of Fort Curtis that you can explore as well as Freedom Park that tells more about the story of these brave men who helped ensure their emancipation by joining the Union Army's war against the Confederacy.